I just wanted to briefly post and let any readers know that I will not be posting any longer on this blog.

 2. TOTW is more cost efficient for a dog his size, and easier to obtain should he be adopted.

-3. I think he needed a red meat based food (zinc!) because he already gets fish oil supplements
+3. I think he needed a red meat based food (zinc!) because he already gets fish oil supplements.

 And bonus, it's still grain free.